esyywar/OpenGrow-IoT-Plant-Monitor/README.md

 OpenGrow is a complete IoT solution for autonomously maintaining and tracking the health of your plants.

-Connected plants' soil moisture and ambient light levels are continuously monitored and recorded for user's to view through a fully responsive web-application.
+Connected plants' soil moisture and ambient light levels are continuously monitored and recorded for users to view through a fully responsive web-application.

 Also, OpenGrow plants are automatically watered using a PID control system who's setpoint and tolerance can be set at any-time by the user.